beausmith/mt-plugin-ghostwriter/README.md

 ![Ghostwriter Screenshot](http://github.com/beausmith/mt-plugin-ghostwriter/blob/master/screenshot.png?raw=true)

 Ghostwriter is a Movable Type plugin that adds an author field to Edit Entry and Edit Page screens.
+This plugin is for those who add content to MT, but who need to specify another user as the author.

-To edit the author of an Entry or Page, a user must have the role of Editor or Blog Administrator.
+The select menu of authors is populated with users which are associated to the current blog with a role containing the privilege to "Create Entries" and/or "Edit All Entries".

-This plugin is perfect for those who commonly create content for which their boss to takes credit!
+The select menu will be available to users which are associated to the current blog with a role containing the privilege to "Edit All Entries".

 Requires [Movable Type 4.0 or greater](http://www.movabletype.com).